leopoulson/plfa.github.io/blame/Blame.lagda.md

     → Γ , B ∋ A
 ```

+These are just the same as the De Bruijn in the textbook.

-Now we can do terms too
+Now we can finally formalise terms!

 ```
 infix  4 _⊢_